sailscastshq/docs.sailscasts.com/docs/git-vibe/daily-workflow.md

 # Daily workflow

-Git Vibe works best when it manages the branch and worktree lifecycle for one task at a time.
+Git Vibe works best when it manages one task at a time, whether that task lives in its own worktree or in your current checkout.

+Use `worktree` when you want an isolated lane.
+Use `solo` when you want the same `feat/*` workflow but prefer to stay in one checkout.

 ## Start from an issue